Advanced bark

 flag to follow everything that happens under the hood.

-Claiming funds from a completed exit
+Claiming bitcoin from a completed exit

-Get an onchain address from your wallet
+Get an on-chain address from your wallet

 bark onchain address

-Claim unilateral exits using your onchain address
+Claim unilateral exits using your on-chain address

 bark exit claim <your_onchain_address> --vtxo <your_exited_vtxo_id>